 Why choose Anderson Moores for your pet’s THR?

-The first hip replacements in people and in dogs were what is known as 'cemented' total hip replacements (THR), meaning that the implants (the cup in the acetabulum of the pelvis and the stem in the femur) were held in place using an acrylic cement, known as bone cement.
-These have been very successful and are still very commonly performed in people and dogs.
-Over the last decade or so 'cementless' hip replacement has become increasingly popular in people, particularly if they are still active.
+The first hip replacements in dogs were what is known as ‘cemented’ total hip replacements (THR), meaning that the implants (the cup in the acetabulum of the pelvis and the stem in the femur) were held in place using an acrylic cement, known as bone cement.
+These have been very successful and are still very commonly performed in people and dogs however they do have some drawbacks.
+Over the last decade or so ‘cementless’ hip replacement has become increasingly popular in dogs.
 Rather than using cement to hold the implants in place, these systems rely on the friction created by a ‘press-fit’ between the bone and the implant.
-Cementless implants are also coated to encourage bone to grow into/onto the implant with time.
+Cementless implants have a porous surface to encourage bone to grow into the implant over time.
 Avoiding the use of cement reduces the amount of implanted foreign material thus reducing the infection risk.
 The implants may also last longer as particulate matter generated from the cement is a factor in implant loosening.
 Finally, implant revision, if necessary, is more straight-forward.

 So what cases are suitable for THR?

 Total hip replacement is not appropriate for all dogs with hip disease or for all owners.
 Prior to surgery all patients are assessed clinically and radiographically.
 Long term management options, costs and the risks of surgery are always discussed with the owner in detail prior to committing to hip replacement.
-The nature of this type of surgery and the quality of the implants we use mean that total hip replacement is not a cheap option for your pet; as a guide, the cost for a straight-forward hip replacement surgery will be in the region of £5,500-6,500 (includes VAT, varies with the size of your pet and the nature of their hip disease) and there are likely to be additional preoperative and postoperative costs.
+The nature of this type of surgery and the quality of the implants we use mean that total hip replacement is not a cheap option for your pet; and there are likely to be additional preoperative and postoperative costs.
 The costs involved are always discussed at the initial assessment.
 Alternative surgical options do exist if these costs are prohibitive, although other surgeries do not offer as full a return to function or comfort as total hip replacement.